FAQs About Diamond Painting

 Ans.)
 The diamond painting experience comes in two shapes (round and square) and plenty of sizes.
 We recommend that smaller sized canvases should be used by beginners whereas the people who have invested a substantial amount of time doing these sort of paintings should step by step proceed towards using larger ones.

 Ans.)
 The size of each drill is very tiny.
 Precisely it is somewhere around 2.5 mm per drill.
 We recommend that you store these drills securely in a storage pot or storage trays because they have a tendency to sneak out of sight and any missing drill can cause a mishap.
 Remember, the painting looks incomplete even if one of these drills get lost.

 Q.)How long does it take to complete a diamond painting?

 Ans.)
 That basically depends.
-Yes the kits and canvases vary from size and size and it’s a no brainer really that larger sizes will require an ample amount of time whereas the smaller ones just require you to devote lesser hours as compared to the former.
+The kits and canvases vary in sizes, larger sizes will require an ample amount of time whereas the smaller ones just require you to devote lesser hours as compared to the former.
 Anyways, in the market there are sizes which can be completed within a couple of hours whereas there are some giant sizes as well which require months to complete.
 There’s no hard and fast rule to complete this.
 It’s up to the users really.

 Q.)How can I interact with other diamond painting artists?